dotnet/msbuild/documentation/specs/test-target.md

 See: [MSBuild Test Task](https://github.com/microsoft/MSBuildSdks/pull/473)

 #### Nuget package for default implementaion
-* The default implementation will be provided through a nuget package
+* The default implementation will be provided through a nuget package.
-* This package will contain an MSBuild Task deigned to execute `vstest.console.exe`
+* This package will contain an MSBuild Task deigned to execute `vstest.console.exe`.

 #### MSBuild Task Functionality
 * The core of this implemenation is an MSBuild task that interfaces with `vstest.console.exe`.
 * This task will accept arguments as properties and pass them directly into the command line test runner.

 #### Using The Default Implementation
-* Users would install the provided Nuget Package to incorporate it into their projects
+* Users would install the provided Nuget Package to incorporate it into their projects.
-* Add the package to their GlobalPackageReferences or specific projects
+* Add the package to their GlobalPackageReferences or specific projects.
-* Once integrated, executing `msbuild /t:Test` would trigger the MSBuild Task, ultimately executing `vstest.console.exe`
+* Once integrated, executing `msbuild /t:Test` would trigger the MSBuild Task, ultimately executing `vstest.console.exe`.